sppunderreview/PSSO/README.md

 Each subdirectory contains three significant scripts:
 1. `Run.py`: This script reproduces clone searches using precomputed embeddings in folders like `NORMAL_EMBEDS_2`.
-2. `Read.py`: It convert the results into a readable output.
+2. `Read.py`: It converts the results into a readable output.
 3. `ReadElapsed.py`: It converts the results into a dictionary storing running times.

 The `Redaction` subdirectory within `BinKit` holds scripts that compute tables based on results obtained within each subdataset.

 ## Usage - IoT and Windows
 Both `IoT` and `Windows` folders contain a `DataGeneration` subdirectory with disassembly scripts and scripts for each method to extract features and embeddings from samples.
-Additionally, each dataset has a `DataLabelling` subdirectory which contains scripts for labeling data.
+Additionally, each dataset has a `DataLabelling` subdirectory, which contains scripts for labeling data.

 Experiment folders such as  `XP`  include `Run.py` scripts for conducting clone searches using precomputed embeddings.
 Lastly, the `Redaction` subdirectory in each dataset includes scripts for computing tables from the results of experiment folders.